Zyplo/Counter/README.md

 # Counter
-Counter in Html JS and CSS
+### Counter in Html JS and CSS

+a simple counter made with my learnings of DIO digital innovation one I will update as time